NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Unfortunately, tracking Client IP Address Changes is impractical with servers that do not support DNS Cookies.
-To prevent tracking of clients with non DNS Cookie supporting servers, a client MUST NOT send a previously sent Client Cookie.
+To prevent tracking of clients with non DNS Cookie supporting servers, a client MUST NOT send a previously sent Client Cookie to a server not known to support DNS Cookies.
 To prevent the creation of a new Client Cookie for each query to an non DNS Cookies supporting server, it is RECOMMENDED to not send a Client Cookie to that server for a certain period, for example five minute.

 Summarizing: